amdp-chauhan/complete-deployable-ml-solution/README.md

 ## API-First approach to make Machine Learning solution usable

 ### Introduction
-In this application I have solved 'Titanic Survival Prediction problem' and trained a simple **VotingClassifier** to make predictions.
+In this application I have solved 'Titanic Survival Prediction problem' and using simple **VotingClassifier** to make predictions.
+However, I am also trained many other models and if you want to then you can view their performance and can choose any of the desired model (by making some changes in `Src/utils/ClassificationModelBuilder.py` file) to make predictions.

 ### Application Setup
-I have used Python's  `venv` module for creating/managing virtual environment and `flask` for API creation.
+I have used Python's  `venv` module for creating/managing virtual environment and `flask` framework for API creation.

-If you're not much aware of `venv` environment setup, than you can go through [this]((https://docs.python.org/3/tutorial/venv.html)) documentation.
+If you're not much aware of `venv` environment setup, than you can go through [this](https://docs.python.org/3/tutorial/venv.html) documentation.
 I learnt from same.

 Once you have `venv` installed and got basic understanding, follow below steps to run this application:
-1.
-2.
-3.
+1. `git clone https://github.com/amdp-chauhan/titanic-survival-complete-ml-solution.git` && `cd titanic-survival-complete-ml-solution`
+2. `python -m venv ./` - It will create a virtual environment in application directory.
+3. `Scripts\activate.bat` - It will run this virtual environment.
+4. `pip install -r packages.txt` - it will install all required dependencies.
+5. `python Src\server.py` - it will run the application.
+6. `deactivate` - If you want to exit from virtual environment.

+Upper commands will work fine in Windows 10, for Linux you can find alternatives in venv documentation.

 > Note that in `Src/server.py` file, second import statement is commented out, it is because if it is enabled then it starts retraining classifier models, which is not required if you already have created a final model and data-set is same.
 Final models exists in `Src/ml-model/voting_classifier_v1.pk` we use same model to make predictions for requested JSON record.

-### Used Modules

 ### Making Predictions
 For predictions I have created an POST API: